Publishing Books by Karen GoatKeeper and Dr. Richard E. Rintz

 Upcoming Events

-My present books are “Tisha”, by Robert Specht and “The Cat Who Brought Down the House” by Lilian Jackson Braun.
-There are also more picture books, “Togo” and “The Mitten” this week.
+My present books are “Gift From the Sea” by Anne Morrow Lindburg and “The Cat Who Had 60 Whiskers” by Lilian Jackson Braun.
+I just finished “The Cat Who Dropped a Bombshell”.
+There are also more picture books, “Itty-Bitty Kitty Corn” and “Creepy Carrots” this week.

 You can keep up with my reading and reviews on Goodreads.
 As I finish each book, I take the time to write a review on Goodreads.
 Picture book reviews are on my Goodreads blog.
 It would be nice if those reading my books would do the same.